exasol/bucketfs-java/doc/design.md

 ### Append Suffix to Directories
 `dsn~bucket-lists-directories-with-suffix~1`

-The list of contents of the bucket contains directories with a slash `/` as suffix.
+Directories in the list of bucket contents end with a slash `/` .

 Rationale:
-* This enables to distinct directories from files potentially having the same name.
+* This makes it easier for users to distinguish files from directories in a bucket listing.
+Especially if they have the same name.

 Covers:
 * `req~bucket-content-listing~1`